sarda-devesh/unsupervised-kg/README.md

 ```
 {
     "original_txt": "the mount galen volcanics consists of basalt, andesite, dacite, and rhyolite lavas and dacite and rhyolite tuff and tuff-breccia.
 The Hayhook formation was named, mapped and discussed by lasky and webber (1949). the formation ranges up to at least 2500 feet in thickness.",
+    "formatted_txt": "the mount galen volcanics consists of basalt, andesite, dacite, and rhyolite lavas and dacite and rhyolite tuff and tuff breccia.
+The Hayhook formation was named, mapped and discussed by lasky and webber 1949. the formation ranges up to at least 2500 feet in thickness.",
     "words": [
         "the",
         "mount",